-Point out that these issues are temporary and within your child’s control.
+Point out these issues are temporary and within your child’s control.
 How can your child make positive changes to resolve them?
-Completing this activity will show your child that the majority of obstacles can be overcome with problem-solving and perseverance.
+Completing this activity will show your child the majority of obstacles can be overcome with problem-solving and perseverance.

 9. Share Your Passions

-Show your child your excitement about activities outside of working and parenting, and devote time to developing these passions.
+Show your child your excitement about activities outside of working and parenting and devote time to developing these passions.
 Not only will this make you happier and more fulfilled, but it’ll also set a great example for your child about pursuing your passions.